ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 # Real-Time Data

-So far we have looked at several concepts for GraphQL queries and mutations.
-If we put this in a REST context we essentially dealt with the `GET`, `PUT`, `POST`, `PATCH`, `DELETE` verbs.
-Everything related to reading data and altering data.
+So far, we have looked at several concepts for GraphQL queries and mutations.
+If we put this in a REST context, we essentially dealt with the `GET`, `PUT`, `POST`, `PATCH`, `DELETE` verbs.
+Everything is related to reading data and altering data.

 | Operation | GraphQL      | REST                     |
 |-----------|--------------|--------------------------|
 | Read      | Query        | GET                      |
 | Write     | Mutation     | PUT, POST, PATCH, DELETE |

-In this chapter, we will learn how to bring realtime functionality into the coin by portal implementing GraphQL subscriptions.
-The goal is to implement two subscriptions to be exposed by our GraphQL server:
+In this chapter, we will learn how to bring real-time functionality into the coin portal by implementing GraphQL subscriptions.
+The goal is to expose two subscription events by our GraphQL server:

 - Send real-time price updates to our app when the price has been updated
-- Send real-time notifications whenever a user configured price alert has been hit.
+- Send real-time notifications whenever a user-configured price alert has been hit.

 ## What are GraphQL subscriptions?

 Subscriptions are a GraphQL feature that allows a server to send data to its clients when a specific event happens.
-Subscriptions are usually implemented with WebSockets but can also be transported by other means like server side events, MQTT, ZeroMQ or Post to a webhook callback .
-With WebSockets the server maintains a steady connection to its subscribed client.
-This also breaks the “Request-Response-Cycle” that were used for all previous interactions with the API.
+Subscriptions are usually implemented with WebSockets but can also be transported by server-side events, MQTT, ZeroMQ, or webhook callbacks.
+With WebSockets, the server maintains a steady connection to its subscribed client.
+This also breaks the "Request-Response-Cycle" used for all previous interactions with our API.

 Instead, the client initially opens up a long-lived connection to the server by sending a subscription request that specifies which event it is interested in.
 Every time this particular event happens, the server uses the connection to push the event data to the subscribed client.

 ## Price Updates

-The first use case we want to solve is to introduce a real-time price update.
-Essentially we want to give our portal the ability to subscribe to an `onPriceChange` event and update prices shown in the various components in real-time.
+The first use case we want to solve is introducing a real-time price update.
+We want to give our coin portal the ability to subscribe to an `onPriceChange` event and update prices shown in the various components in real-time.

-The example 5 code already provides a stream of price updates and we will tap into this to implement a GraphQL subscription.
+The example 5 code already provides a stream of price updates, and we will tap into this to implement a GraphQL subscription.

 ```bash
 code workshops/crypto/backend/playground/example5
 ```

-Let us first head over to the `Program.cs` and inspect it a bit.
+First, head over to the `Program.cs` and inspect it a bit.

-We already have setup the server to support WebSockets.
+We already have set up the server to support WebSockets.

 ```csharp
 app.UseWebSockets(); // <-----